Jerome Ch'en

-Jerome Ch'en FRSC (陳志讓 (Chén Zhìràng); October 2, 1919 – June 17, 2019) was a Chinese-Canadian historian.
+Jerome Chih-jang Ch'en FRSC (陳志讓 (Chén Zhìràng); October 2, 1919 – June 17, 2019) was a Chinese-Canadian historian.

 Early life and education

 Ch'en was born as Ch'en Chih-jang in Chengdu, Sichuan, Republic of China in October 1919.
-He was educated at Tianjin Nankai University, National Southwestern Associated University in Kunming during the Anti-Japanese War and at the London School of Economics (LSE), which he attended funded by a Boxer Indemnity Scholarship and where he studied under Friedrich Hayek.
+He was educated at Tianjin Nankai University, National Southwestern Associated University in Kunming during the Second Sino-Japanese War and at the London School of Economics (LSE), which he attended funded by a Boxer Indemnity Scholarship and where he studied under Friedrich Hayek.

 Academic career

 In the 1950s, Ch'en worked for the Chinese Service of the BBC.
 Before emigrating to Canada he was a Reader in history at the University of Leeds for a number of years.
 He was Professor of Chinese History at York University in Toronto, Canada from 1971 to 1987.
 He was the director of the University of Toronto/York University Joint Centre of Asia Pacific Studies (JCAPS) from 1983 to 1985.